Wheaties

 Wheaties is an American brand of breakfast cereal that is made by General Mills.
-It is well known for featuring prominent athletes on its packages and has become a cultural icon in the United States.
+It is notable for featuring prominent athletes on its packages.
 Originally introduced as Washburn's Gold Medal Whole Wheat Flakes in 1924, it is primarily a wheat and bran mixture baked into flakes.

 History

 A blow-up model of a Wheaties box to commemorate the opening of Glory Road on the UTEP campus, November 29, 2005.
 1966 NCAA basketball championship team members Willie Worsley and Nevil Shedd, are pictured on the box, cutting down the hoop net.

 Creation

 Wheaties was created in 1921, as a result of an accidental spill of a wheat bran mixture onto a hot stove by a Minnesota clinician working for the Washburn Crosby Company (later General Mills).
 By November 1924, after more than 36 attempts to strengthen the flakes to withstand packaging, the process for creating the flakes had been perfected by the Washburn head miller, George Cormack, and the cereal was named Washburn's Gold Medal Whole Wheat Flakes.
 Soon after, the name was changed to Wheaties as a result of an employee contest won by Jane Bausman, the wife of a company export manager.
 Other names passed over included "Nutties" and "Gold Medal Wheat Flakes."

 Wheaties began to be advertised on Minneapolis's WCCO radio station (owned by Washburn Crosby) on December 24, 1926, with the first-ever pre-recorded commercial jingle.
 Its lyrics were sung to the tune of the then-popular "She's a Jazz Baby" by Bill Holcombe and David Miller or possibly to the tune of "Jazz Baby":